The Tamar and its Valley

 A Westcountry River Story

 We are delighted to have local author Ted Sherrell provide us with his very own river story.

-Ted’s new book ‘Totally Ted!’ can be found in all good book shops and feature the witty reflections on modern life from a grumpy old westcountry man….
+Ted’s new book ‘Totally Ted!’ can be found in all good book shops and features the witty reflections on modern life from a grumpy old Westcountry man….

 The Tamar and its valley…

 Some describe the Tamar as the river which separates Devon and Cornwall; Indeed, there are those of a more nationalistic nature who would claim it is the natural division between England and an independent Duchy – which once it was, of course, though a very long time ago.
 Yet to me, there is more which unites the brace of countries that make up the south west peninsula than pulls them apart; Well to the south of the rest of the country, the lands which gave the nation Drake and Trelawney are stout bastions of a different culture and the way of life – both now and historically.
 Through the middle of then runs the Tamar, surely amongst the best known and evocative waterways in Britain.
 Though very much ‘Westcountry’ in so many aspects, the river, and the magnificent valley through which it meanders on its long sedate journey to the sea, is surely unique – as, to an extent are the people who live on or relatively close to its banks on both sides.
 With the transience of population in this modern era, the culture, working lives, outlook and priorities of the diverse population of the valley are less obvious than that which existed half a century ago; it still, however, has a flavour, a pace, a sense of place and community of its own.